OAI/OpenAPI-Specification/DEVELOPMENT.md

 This process makes use of the following labels:

 * Needs author feedback: the issue has been replied to by the triage team and is awaiting a follow up from the issue's author.
+This label needs to be added manually by people doing triage/experts whenever they reply.
+It's removed automatically by the workflow.
 * No recent activity: the issue hasn't received a reply from its author within the last 10 days since `Needs author feedback` was added and will be closed within 28 days if the author doesn't follow up.
+This label is added/removed automatically by the workflow.
 * Needs attention: The issue's author has replied since the `Needs author feedback` label was set and the triage team will reply as soon as possible.
+This label needs to be removed manually by people doing triage/experts whenever they reply.
+It's added automatically by the workflow.

 ## Automated TDC agenda issues Process